St. Louis, MO Building Permits Guide

 St. Louis, MO Building Permits: Review Times, Process and Costs

-St. Louis Plan Review Timeline
+St. Louis Permit Review Data

 Based on the provided search results, specific details about the time to review first and subsequent submittals for plan checks in St. Louis, MO, are not directly available.
-However, some general information can be gathered from the resources:
+However, some general information can be gathered from the resources: Immediate Review: For most homeowner permits, immediate review can be made between noon and 3 p.m. on Mondays and Wednesdays at the Hot Spot Desk.
+Plan Exam: The Plan Exam Section reviews construction drawings for compliance with current building codes.
+Pl

 Need it faster?
 Permit Place can expedite your St. Louis permits